Code of Conduct Policy

-In keeping with the requirements of Project SAVE (Save Schools Against Violence in Education Act) enacted by the State, the Board of Education adopted a Code of Conduct in June of 2001, with the lastest revision in June, 2013.
+In keeping with the requirements of Project SAVE (Save Schools Against Violence in Education Act) enacted by the State, the Board of Education adopted a Code of Conduct in June of 2001, with the latest revision in June, 2014.
 The Code was developed around the belief that a dynamic educational environment is one that creates opportunities for the development of responsible and productive citizens, where everyone is treated with respect and dignity, and where decisions are based solely on what works best for students.

 The district has had a long history of high expectations for acceptable behavior and this comprehensive document incorporates and expands upon many of the policies and programs that have been in use in the district for some time.
 It was designed around five core principles that govern its implementation: